Property Ombudsman: making a complaint

 What powers do the Property Ombudsman have?

-All three schemes can make a financial award of up to £25,000, although awards tends to be much smaller.
+All two schemes can make a financial award of up to £25,000, although awards tends to be much smaller.

 If the scheme member does not comply with what has been ordered of them, they’ll be expelled from the scheme.
 This may sound a bit of a non-punishment (like being told you’re no longer allowed to follow the rules at work) but it does actually have consequences.
 You see, in order to operate as a property business, firms must be a member of one of these authorised redress scheme bodies.
 If they’re not, they can no longer carry on trading.
 If a company is kicked out of one scheme for not following the rules, it’s unlikely either of the other two schemes are going to be welcoming them with open arms.
 In short, it’s game over for that company.